-Now there are other native solutions (libui-rs, conrod, oh hey wxWdidgets again!),
+Now there are other native solutions (libui-rs, conrod, oh hey wxWdidgets again!), but

-but those also have their own issues with distribution, styling, etc. With Electron, I can
+those also have their own issues with distribution, styling, etc. With Electron, I can

-yarn create electron-app my-app and just get going, knowing that packaging/upgrades/etc.
+yarn create electron-app my-app and just get going, knowing that packaging/upgrades/etc. are built

 My question is: given recent innovations with WASM, are we Electron yet?

 Truth is, WASM/Webassembly is a pretty new technology and I’m a total beginner in this area.
 There may already be solutions to the issues I discuss, but I’m totally unaware of them, so I’m going to try and organize what I did manage to discover.

 I should also mention that the content and things I’m talking about here are not intended to be prescriptive, but more “if someone else is interested, what do we already know doesn’t work?”
 I expect everything in this post to be obsolete within two months.
 Even over the course of writing this, a separate blog post had to be modified because upstream changes broke a Rust tool the post tried to use.
 The post ultimately got updated, but all this happened within the span of a week.
 Things are moving quickly.

 I’ll also note that we’re going to skip asm.js and emscripten.
 Truth be told, I couldn’t get